aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

 Note: We recommend that you use the standard Apache Spark 3.5.0 in this lab.
 Other versions might come with different default configuration that make it hard to debug the problems that you might face.

-1. Expand the downloaded Apache Spark to your home/cs167 directory.
+1. Extract the downloaded Apache Spark to your $HOME/cs167 directory.
 2. Set the environment variable `SPARK_HOME` to the expanded Spark directory.
 Add `$SPARK_HOME/bin` to the `PATH` environment variable.
 See [Lab 1](../Lab1/CS167-Lab1.md) for details on how to do it.

     * Linux and macOS